 - 1. Selling materials through the Bookstore.
-Obviously, this requires that materials to be duplicated be prepared well in advance of the start of the semester, since the materials have to be cleared for copyright issues and, if applicable, permission from the intellectual owner will have to be secured before they can be duplicated.
+This requires that materials to be duplicated be prepared well in advance of the start of the semester, since the materials have to be cleared for copyright issues and, if applicable, permission from the intellectual owner will have to be secured before they can be duplicated.
 Time frame is (original materials) two to eight weeks (copyrighted material) before the start of classes. - 2.
 Putting instructional materials on reserve at the Library.
 Faculty should place hardcopies of required materials in reserve in the Library.
 Students will be directed to the Library by their instructors to make copies of the required materials using the Library's public copiers at the students' expense. - 3.
 Converting materials to electronic format.
-This process requires putting course materials on the instructor's web site or copying it to an electronic medium such as a CD or flash drive.
+This process requires putting course materials on the instructor's web site or copying it to an electronic medium such as a flash drive.
 The Teaching and Learning Center will gladly assist with either of these methods, but they need to be notified a few days in advance.

-Note: A potential drawback for this option is that it almost always guarantees that the students will just come to the Library, Learning Commons (Tutorial), or a Business and Technology lab and print off what they need, thus incurring heavy printing costs on these areas.
-Printing in the Library will be possible only on non-networked printers (i.e., the student will have to bring the information to be printed on a CD or flash drive).
+Note: A potential drawback for this option is that it almost always guarantees that the students will just come to the Library or Tutoring Services and print off what they need, thus incurring heavy printing costs on these areas.
+Printing in the Library will be possible only on non-networked printers (i.e., the student will have to bring the information to be printed on a flash drive).